Richard Short (military artist): Life

 Neptune, before accepting an appointment at the Royal Navy's Chatham Dockyard.

 Short served on HMS Prince of Orange from 1759 to 1761, and he was directed to make drawings, to record the appearance of principal Quebec buildings, following its capture.
-Parliament passed an act directing the publishing of the twelve drawings.
+Also in 1759, while his ship was moored in Halifax, he sketched the then only ten-year-old town.
+The six views he drew were among the earliest images of Halifax ever produced.
+Parliament passed an act directing the publishing of his drawings.
 Two sets of Canadian prints were published, Twelve Views of the Principal Buildings in Quebec (1761), and Six views of the town and harbour of Halifax in Nova Scotia (1777).
+Painter Dominic Serres was commissioned by Short to create paintings based on the Halifax views; those remain in the collection of the Art Gallery of Nova Scotia.

 On February 2, 2017, the Montreal Gazette published an article about one of Short's drawings of Quebec, as part of its coverage of Black History Month.
 The image showed a number of distant figures, including a black boy, in fancy clothes, attending a pair of affluent civilians, inspecting damage to a church.
 The article claims, Short captured “...the first image of a black person in Quebec, maybe even in Canadian history,” most likely a slave.

 Some sources describe Short as part of the British garrison, as a Major, or Naval Captain.